Immunity Boosting Mocktails

 Combine all ingredients (except garnish & ice) in a mixing glass or cocktail shaker.
 Stir/ shake thoroughly.
 Then pour into a highball glass, garnish as desired, add optional ice cubes.
 Enjoy!

-Kale is loaded with beta carotene, vitamins A, C, B9, K, minerals iron, copper, potassium and zinc, and the essential omega-3 fatty acid.
+Kale is loaded with beta carotene, vitamins A, C, B9, and K, minerals iron, copper, potassium, and zinc, and the essential omega-3 fatty acid.

 2 packed cups chopped organic kale